-When sunlight hits the ocean it is scattered by the water in the ocean.
-White sunlight is made up of all of the colors of the rainbow (red through purple).
+When sunlight hits the ocean it is scattered by the water molecules that make up the ocean.
+Sunlight is made up of all of the colors of the rainbow (red through violet).
 Water molecules scatter blue light the most.
 This makes the ocean look blue.

 Sometimes the ocean doesn't appear blue!
-Have you seen a part of the ocean that looked green?
-This is because the blue we would see is mixed with the yellow coloring of floating plants, and blue and yellow make...GREEN!
+Many parts of the ocean look green.
+This is because the blue we would normally see is mixed with the yellow coloring of floating plants...blue and yellow make green!

 Submitted by Nick (VA, USA)